Game-Changing ADHD Cleaning Hacks You Need to Try

 Use a Cleaning Schedule

-Creating and sticking to a cleaning schedule can be an excellent strategy for managing tasks when you have ADHD.
+Creating and sticking to a cleaning schedule can be an excellent ADHD cleaning hack.
 Especially if you are sure to create a manageable schedule for your lifestyle.
 If you stick to a schedule, it can provide structure and a routine.
 This can make staying organized and on task easier.
 A schedule will break down chores into manageable daily or weekly tasks, which can feel less overwhelming.
 Posting your cleaning calendar somewhere you can regularly see it will help you stick to the schedule.
 The best part about a cleaning schedule is that even if you don’t perfectly follow it, you can jump in anytime.
 It will guide you on what to work on instead of causing you to become overwhelmed and not know where to start.

 Create a Timelapse Video